malmgrenola/square-circles/README.md

 1. [jQuery:](https://jquery.com/)
    - jQuery came with Bootstrap to make the navbar responsive but was also used for the smooth scroll function in JavaScript.
 1. [django-storages](https://django-storages.readthedocs.io/en/latest/index.html)
-   - USed as storage backend serving static files with aws S3.
+   - Used as a storage backend serving static files with aws S3.
 1. [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html#)
    - Used to create, configure, and manage AWS services.
 1. [dj_database_url](https://pypi.org/project/dj-database-url/)